spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ## Initial state

-This is how an working application behaves when no pipeline is running:
+When no pipeline is running, a working application behaves as follows:

 ![Initial state](./images/initial_state/initial-state.gif)

 ## Build_and_Prepare

-In this step, the containers of the services that are going to deployed are built.
+In this step, AWS builds the containers for the services that are going to be deployed.
 For the sake of simplicity, we use only Glue and Zed in our examples.

 ![Build_and_Prepare](./images/Build_and_Prepare/Build_and_Prepare.jpg)

 ## Configure_RabbitMQ_Vhosts_and_Permissions

 In this step, Rabbit MQ vhosts, users, and permissions are updated.
-Usually, you would change them rarely, but, if you do, while they are being updated, the following may happen:
+Usually, you would change them rarely, but if you do, while they are being updated, the following may happen:

 ![Configure_RabbitMQ_Vhosts_and_Permissions](./images/Configure_RabbitMQ_Vhosts_and_Permissions/rmq.gif)